 Figure 9.
-The students' opinions on the level of the difficulty of the course according to their expectations (Too easy, or Just the right difficulty, or Too hard)
+The distribution of the students' responses to the question concerning the level of the course difficulty according to their expectations (Too easy, or Just the right difficulty, or Too hard)

 The analyses of the answers on the question concerning the students' opinion on the level of difficulty of the course (Too easy, or Just the right difficulty, or Too hard) shows that the number of the students who choose the answer "Just the right difficulty" is high and additionally increased from 70.97% in the 1st Polish edition up to 81.82% in the 2nd edition.
 The MOOC was improved by the team of authors and its level of difficulty was adjusted according to the suggestions and expectations of the students, received after the MOOCs 1st edition.
 The improving process will continue.
 The survey also researched students' opinions if the course was interesting for them to follow, whether there were enough tasks and assignments to master the contents of the modules, about the possibilities of contacting the course teaching staff and their peers.